 If you are convicted of a first-offense DWI charge, you could face jail time and many other consequences.
 Texas is especially harsh on those charged with DWI, including first-time offenders.

-Our DWI defense firmcan face your charges with you and fight on your behalf for the best possible outcome, including a dismissal of the case.
+Our Richmond DWI lawyers can face your charges with you and fight on your behalf for the best possible outcome, including a dismissal of the case.
 With over 14 years of experience defending the accused, our Richmond first-offense DWI lawyer, Jay Blass Cohen, knows how to handle your case.

 What Are the Potential Penalties for a First-Time DWI in Texas?

 Texas law is very harsh on those facing DWI charges, including first-time offenders.
 While rare, a first offense could even be a felony in certain circumstances.